 Chapter 4 – The elements of a basic program

 Here we get into the specifics of how to put together a strength & conditioning program for volleyball.
 This includes thoughts on how to do testing.
-The chapter also features an 8-week program, which includes both strength/power training and conditioning.
+The chapter also features an 8-week program, which includes both strength/power training and conditioning (I posted a sample program from a college team I coached).

 Chapter 5 – Information on how to develop a community of support personnel